davidwcleary/AMGD/README.md

 drwxrwxrwx 1 0 0 4096 Mar  2 10:45 tutorials
 ```

+Let's briefly go through the output.

-The third line begins with an overview of who has which permissions for, in this case, the directory **tutorials**.
+The third line begins with an overview of who has which permissions for the directory **tutorials**.
 What then follows is information about ownership, file size (note this is a folder but the folder size is not what is being displayed here - more on that later), date and time last modified and finally the name.

-Now try the following and see if you can work out what the flags -t -r and -h are doing.
+Most commands have a multitude of flags, all listed in the manual and all enabling the command to work in slightly different ways.
+Try the following and see if you can work out what the flags -t -r and -h are doing.

 ```shell
 $ ls -ltrh